Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 Flashman nodded.
 “So, you don’t object if I take up interim occupancy in one of the better-quality quarters?”

 Mirror Master sighed.
 “Well, since you are here, anyway, I can’t see why not.
 But… a few ground rules.”
-The villain ticked them off on his fingers as he gave them.
-“One: my office and my cigars are off limits.
+The villain ticked them off on his fingers as he spoke.
+“One: my office and my cigars are off-limits.
 Two: you keep to yourself.
 Three: you don’t draw any attention to our organization.
 This is a Secret Society, emphasis on the word secret.
 Got it?”

 “Loud and clear, mon capitan,” Flashman said with a little salute.

-“Good,” said Mirror Master.
+“Good,” Mirror Master replied.
 “Now, get out of here and close the door on your way out.”
 The other two exited the office.

-Mirror Master leaned back in his chair and sighed.
-“Now, what to do about this incarcerated clown whose been infringing upon my reputation,” he said to himself.
-The situation would require some careful thought.
+Leaning back in his chair, Mirror Master sighed.
+“Now, what to do about this incarcerated clown who’s still infringing upon my reputation?” he pondered. (*) The situation would require careful thought.

 Return to chapter list